Information on Covid-19

 The mask requirement remains in effect.

-Please book a reliable two-hour time slot reserved for you to get access to the Children’s Museum – regardless of the incidence rate – via
+Please book a reliable time slot reserved for you to get access to the Children’s Museum – regardless of the incidence rate – via

 We kindly ask for your full contact information.